Visit Modern Campus

 Enrique Infanzon (EI): Continuing education serves a diversity range of learners.
 You have working professionals, adult learners and other individuals seeking training, so it’s important to focus on efficiency and scalability.
 We can reach a larger audience and have a larger impact on both sides of the equation.
 On one hand, we have the community trying to upskill or reskill.
 On the other, it’s the partners in industry that are desperately looking for talent.
 CE can produce niche programs as needed, and that’s an area where it helps to reach a wider group of people.

 It’s important for us to be efficient, especially with resources.
 Most CE units have limitedresources, particularly financial and human resources.
 It’s critical to be efficient with your dollars to become self-sufficient and scale without compromising the quality of the programs.
-You cannot chip in your product in a way.
+You cannot cut corners with your product.
 So, streamlining administrative tasks would allow administrators to focus on the more important tasks related to quality—curriculum development, class monitoring, program development, etc.—to stay ahead of the curve.

 Data and data management are other critical components.
 Our SIS has allowed us to have control over the data, both on the student enrollment and revenue sides.
 This good data has been instrumental in our decision-making.